resonatecoop/user-api-template/README.md

 ## Docker!

-Build a container with `sudo docker build -t resonateuserapi .`
+Build a container with `docker build -t resonateuserapi .`

-Run container with `sudo docker run -p 11000:11000 -tid resonateuserapi`
+Run container with `docker run -p 11000:11000 -tid resonateuserapi`

+Check status with `docker container ls` and `docker logs <image>`

+(use sudo as required)

 ## Maintenance